CentOSLinuxTutorials

 Install PostgreSQL on CentOS 8

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
-I will show you the step-by-step install PostgreSQL on CentOS 8 server.
+I will show you the step-by-step install PostgreSQL on the CentOS 8 server.

 Prerequisites